 Place the cake pan in the middle of the oven and bake for 50-55 minutes.

-Test with a skewer (I used a bamboo BBQ one!) by inserting it through the deepest part of the cake.
+Test with a skewer (I used a bamboo one) by inserting it through the deepest part of the cake.
 The cake is baked when a skewer comes out clean.
-Once cooked remove the cake pan from the oven.
+As soon as the cake is baked remove from the oven.

 Melt the white and milk chocolate in separate bowls.
 I use the microwave, use whichever method you feel most comfortable with.

 NOTE : White chocolate is easy to over heat.
-So go easy on the nuking!
+So go easy and stir between each heating session!
 I speak from experience!!

-Using a teaspon gently drizzle, first the white and then the milk chocolate over the cake – soo pretty.
+Use a teaspon gently drizzle, first the white and then the milk chocolate over the cake.
+Finally add a sprinkle of gold stars, or decorations of your choice.

 This Marbled Chocolate Bundt Cake is a real show stopper – I had to stop myself adding gold candles, but that would totally work.